coder109/ToyML/README.md

 For instance, the tensor `[1, 2, 3, 4, 5, 6]` can be interpreted as a 2\*3 matrix or a 2\*1\*3 tensor.

+## Backpropagation

+In ToyML, backpropagation refers only to the process that computes the gradients, not how the gradients are used.

 ## TODO

 - [ ] Backpropagation